 (g) that has entered into a compromise or arrangement with a person the administration of which has not been concluded;

-“new body” means a body corporate referred to in section 176A(1);
+new body means a body corporate referred to in section 176A(1);

-“non-cooperative” means a company, society or association that is not registered as a company under this Part.
+non-cooperative means a company, society or association that is not registered as a company under this Part.

 [Section 171A inserted by No. 56 of 1994 s.
 4.]